Cliff Richard: 2008–present: 50th anniversary and Shadows reunion

 In October 2011, Richard released his Soulicious album, containing duets with American soul singers including Percy Sledge, Ashford and Simpson, Roberta Flack, Freda Payne and Candi Staton.
 The album was produced by Lamont Dozier and was supported by a short UK arena tour.
-Soulicious became Richard's 41st top-10 UK hit album.
+Soulicious became Richard's 41st top 10 UK hit album.

 He was among the performers at the Diamond Jubilee concert held outside Buckingham Palace in June 2012.
 On 30 June 2012, Richard helped to carry the Olympic torch from Derby to Birmingham as part of the torch relay for the 2012 Summer Olympics in London.
-Richard said that his run with the Olympic torch would be one of his top-10 memories.
+Richard said that his run with the Olympic torch would be one of his top 10 memories.

 Richard was involved in a campaign to extend copyright on sound recordings in the UK from 50 to 95 years, and extend the number of years on which a musician can receive royalties.
-The campaign was initially unsuccessful and the UK copyright on many of Richard's early recordings expired in 2008.
+The campaign was initially unsuccessful, and the UK copyright on many of Richard's early recordings expired in 2008.
 In 2013, following another campaign, copyright on sound recordings was extended to 70 years after first publication to the public for works still in copyright at that point.
 This means Richard's recordings between 1958 and 1962 are out of copyright in the UK, but those from 1963 will be in copyright until 2034.
 In November 2013, Richard released the 100th album of his career, The Fabulous Rock 'n' Roll Songbook.
-To that point Richard had released 47 studio albums, 35 compilations, 11 live albums and 7 film soundtracks.
+By that point, Richard had released 47 studio albums, 35 compilations, 11 live albums and 7 film soundtracks.

 Richard was scheduled to open for Morrissey at a live concert at New York's 19,000-capacity Barclays Center on 21 June 2014.
 Morrissey said that he was "honoured and thrilled" to have Richard on the bill.
 It was reported on 16 June 2014 that Morrissey had cancelled the concert after collapsing with an "acute fever".
 Richard announced that he would stage a free show for fans in New York on the same night the cancelled concert was due to take place.

 In October 2015, Richard performed on tour to mark his 75th birthday.
 He took to the stage across seven cities in the UK, including six nights at London's Royal Albert Hall, where he has performed on over 100 occasions during his career.
 Richard's 2015 tour received a positive review from The Guardian's rock music critic Dave Simpson.